raml-org/webapi-parser/docs/migration-guide-js.md

 wap.raml10.resolve(model)
 ```

-For more details on navigating the new model, please see [Navigating a "WebApi" Model](navigating.md) tutorial.
+For more details on navigating the new model, please refer to [Navigating a "WebApi" Model](navigating.md) tutorial.

 ## Need Assistance?